usethesource/usethesource.github.io/about/ai.md

 > * [x] Each contribution which I submit is and will be an original work of authorship and I can legally contribute it to open-source.
 > * [x] To the best of my knowledge each contribution I submit will not violate any copyright laws, trademarks, patents, or other intellectual property rights.

-"To the best of my knowledge" in this case means that you know that you don't know if the AI you used is violating any rights.
-Conclusion: you currently **can not use an LLM** to literally generate or transform code for our projects.
+Conclusion: you currently can't use an LLM to literally generate or transform code for our projects.

 #### AI applications of {software,natural} language processing: yes, with caution.